Kalinka (1860 song): Song

-Lyrics sample
+Lyrics

 Recordings and cultural influence

 Kalinka is considered one of the most famous Russian folk and folk-style songs in Russia, and all over the world.

-Instrumental organ versions of this song can be found playing in North American ice hockey arenas.

 It appeared in the 1953 film Tonight We Sing, performed by Italian-American operatic bass and actor Ezio Pinza.
-The film was a semi-biography of Russian bass Feodor Chaliapin who famously sang and, during the early days of recording, recorded the song for HMV/Victor.
+The film was a semi-biography of the Russian bass Feodor Chaliapin who famously sang and, during the early days of recording, recorded the song for His Master's Voice and Victor.
 Pinza's recording was included on the 10-inch LP soundtrack album release of the same year, coincidentally from RCA Victor.

-In 1962 it was sung in the Hollywood movie Taras Bulba, a movie based on Nikolai Gogol's novel, set in 16th century Ukraine, starring Yul Brynner and Tony Curtis, although the lyrics were completely altered to fit the scene.

 In Atari's 1988 version of Tetris, Kalinka is featured as one of its theme songs; however, it is labelled "KARINKA" in the NES version.
 Since then, Kalinka has often been included in licensed Tetris games, alongside Korobeiniki and Troika, the former of which is now commonly known as "the Tetris theme".

-In 1991, the musically-themed Mega Man video game series' fourth installment introduced a Russian character by the name of Kalinka.

-In 1993 the Welsh tenor Wynford Evans sang "Kalinka" at Cardiff Arms Park Stadium accompanied by the largest ever male choir of 10,000 voices, known as the World Choir.

-In 1998 the Danish band Infernal made the song popular in Scandinavia.

-In the 2000 OVA Labyrinth of Flames, both episodes contain the song as their ending theme.

-In 2001 or 2002, German band Yamboo made the song popular in Eastern Europe, and has also became a Meme.

-In 2003, Roman Abramovich bought Chelsea FC.
-Since then, "Kalinka" is often played before or after important matches, including the Champions League clashes with FC Barcelona and the League Cup final.

-In 2008, the Russian singer Alexey Vorobyov also had a song called "New Russian Kalinka" (in English) and "Novaya Ruskaya Kalinka" (in Russian), which is a cover of the song.